cftang9/PQD/README.md

 were provided in the supplementary file.

-## 3 To repeat the real data analysis results in Section 4 of the manuscript:
+## Part 3: To repeat the real data analysis results in Section 4 of the manuscript:
 We applied all tests in this manuscript to three data applications.
 To repeat the results of our analysis, simply run the associated R program.
 Three data sets are included in the csv files, which will be automatically read by the corresponding R program.